What Does Chum Kiu Mean?

-Chum kiu, also known as ‘Bridging the Gap’ or ‘Seeking the Bridge‘, is the second Wing Chun form taught under Ip Man lineages.
+Chum Kiu, also known as ‘Bridging the Gap’ or ‘Seeking the Bridge‘, is the second Wing Chun form taught under the Ip Man lineages.

-The interesting thing about all the footwork in Chum Kiu, especially compared to Tai Chi or Shaolin forms, is that it takes place in a very small space.
+The interesting thing about all the footwork in Chum Kiu, especially compared to Tai Chi or Shaolin forms, is that it takes place in a tiny space.

 You’ll notice in the video that this Wing Chun’er uses a very tight space in a crowded living room for the entire form.
 He simply moved over the sofa.

-In other words, this form, the kicks, footwork, attacks, and defensive moves all takes place in the space of your common household couch.
+In other words, in this form, the kicks, footwork, attacks, and defensive moves all take place in the space of your common household couch.

-If you’ve even seen or done something like Tai Chi, you know that it’s best practiced outdoors or inside a gym with plenty of open space.
+If you’ve ever seen or done something like Tai Chi, you know that it’s best practiced outdoors or inside a gym with plenty of open space.

 Considering that most fighters are long-distance fighters, ‘closing the gap’ so you can fight on the ‘inside’ is an important skill to develop in Wing Chun.